buy american flag

 When to Display the Flag

 The American flag can be displayed on all days, but it's especially appropriate on national holidays and special occasions.
-Ensure that your flag is displayed respectfully and in accordance with federal guidelines.
+Ensure that your flag is displayed respectfully and by federal guidelines.

 How to Display the Flag